(This article was originally published on 2/20/2018 and updated on 5/7/2021)

 Your prospect doesn’t just want to see that you can complete their project successfully; they also want to know your company’s values so they can see for themselves that you’re reliable and will be someone they can work with for an extended period.

-Case studies and testimonials put the walk in the talk of your business proposals.
+Social proof like case studies and testimonials put the walk in the talk of your business proposals.
 Include examples of past projects with a written description of the problem you solved, and what the client thought of the results.
 Here’s what to include if you choose to use case studies in your proposals:

 Provide context for the reader by briefly introducing the client company, what they do, and their industry.